8ta4/pun/DONTREADME.md

 > How do you generate the normalized recognizability scores?

-1. Run `./download.sh` in your terminal to grab the Wiktionary data you need.
+1. Run `download-wiktionary` in your terminal to grab the Wiktionary data you need.

+1. Run `cd clj`.

 1. Run `clj -M -m build vocabulary` to chew through the data and spit out the `vocabulary.txt` file.